stu-bell/powershell-scripts/README.md

 C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -NoExit -File C:\Users\yourusername\path\to\script.ps1
 ```

-> Note that there should be a space between -File and the start of your file path
+> Note that there should be a space between -File and the start of your file path.

 <img src="./imgs/ShortcutProperties.png" width="500">